 House and Senate lawmakers previously approved a study commission in 2014.
 That commission’s report summarized various alternative regulatory schemes but made no recommendations with regard to if and how lawmakers should ultimately amend state law.

 The amended measure now awaits a concurrence vote by the Senate.
+[Update: The Senate failed to concur; therefore there will be no commission.]

 In a statement issued Tuesday evening, Gov. Shumlin said, “It is incredibly disappointing … that a majority of the House has shown a remarkable disregard for the sentiment of most Vermonters who understand that we must pursue a smarter policy when it comes to marijuana in this state.”